rodrcastro/canvasmethod/CONTRIBUTING.md

 ## How to Contribute

-Firstly, we would like to express our utmost gratitude to you for showing interest in contributing to our risk management workshop documentation project.
+Firstly, we would like to express our utmost gratitude to you for showing interest in contributing to the Canvas Method for risk management.
 Your willingness to contribute helps us create a valuable resource that will benefit many individuals and teams.

 ### STEP 1: Set Up Your Environment